Merriam-Webster Online

 Ok.
 I’m a geek.
-I really LOVE Merriam-Webster Online especially since I started listening to the little megaphone icons. are so COOL. *sigh*
+I really LOVE Merriam-Webster Online especially since I started listening to the little megaphone icons.
+Words are so COOL. *sigh*

 And the top ten favorite words.
 Too cool.